MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/dependent-assembly-plugins.md

 ## Design notes

 The Visual Studio project created using `pac plugin init` leverages Visual Studio capabilities that enable generating NuGet Packages.
 This method uses the [SDK-style](/nuget/resources/check-project-format) project format.

-The Power Platform Tools uses the [Non-SDK-style](/nuget/resources/check-project-format) project format.
+Power Platform Tools for Visual Studio uses the [Non-SDK-style](/nuget/resources/check-project-format) project format.

-You are not required to use the `pac plugin init` command or a project that uses Power Platform Tools for Visual Studio.
+You are not required to use these tools to generate a NuGet package with your plug-ins.
 You can use whatever capabilities you choose to generate a NuGet package, but you must use the tooling available to upload the package to Dataverse.

 More information: